GOAL: MEANINGFUL EMPLOYMENT

 - It is common for law students to graduate without a job lined up post- graduation.
 Usually after graduating, students study for the bar exam (for several months) and pick up the job search again afterward.
 In a strong legal market, grads can find jobs while awaiting bar results.
 In any event, hiring picks up after bar results come out.

-- TIP: Work with OCM in your last year of law school to create a career action plan to maximize building connections while still a student and to be prepared for your post-bar job search.
+- Work with OCM in your last year of law school to create a career action plan to maximize building connections while still a student and to be prepared for your post-bar job search.